 Another brilliant thing I’ve seen is a wall seat with straps for an infant inside one of the family bathrooms at IKEA.
 Why aren’t these everywhere!?!

-Tips and Tricks for a Potty Trained Child
+Tips and Tricks for Potty Training

 - Establish a pattern and frequency of using the potty (ex: when you wake up, before a bath, before/after a meal, before/after going out, etc.)